SolaceLabs/ansible-tests/README.md

 Ansible playbooks are defined at [playbooks](https://github.com/SolaceLabs/ansible-tests/tree/main/playbooks) folder.
 There are playbooks to set up the environment and to maintain queues and subscriptions.

 ## Jenkins
 Jenkins is used to execute CI/CD piplines.
+For more details see [Jenkins docuemntation](./cicd-demo-tools/jenkins)

 ### Pipelines
 - The pipeline scripts are located at [pipelines](https://github.com/SolaceLabs/ansible-tests/tree/main/playbooks)